bshaffer/sfImageCachePlugin/README.markdown

 sfImageCachePlugin
 ===================

-The `sfImageCachePlugin` is under development.
-It also requires that you install the sfThumbnailPlugin
+This plugin requires that you install either `sfThumbnailPlugin` or `sfImageTransformPlugin` for image transformation.
+`sfImageTransformPlugin` is used by default, but you can change this to `sfThumbnailPlugin` in `app.yml`

+    all:
+      imagecache:
+        transformer:    sfThumbnailPlugin